 One of the barriers to making greater use of educational research is that the amount being published each year is expanding exponentially.
 Professor Malcolm Tight’s (2018 ) analysis showed the scale of the challenge:

-There is potential for much greater use of open educational resources, open textbooks and open research within the higher education sector.
+Within the higher education sector there is potential for much greater use of open educational resources, open textbooks and open research.
 As far as possible, I will link to openly accessible research.
 In cases where research is behind a paywall I will indicate this with a padlock icon and try to provide brief syntheses.
 In terms of technology I will try to be software agnostic, however, wherever possible I will use open source software such as H5P.
 Finally, this website is an attempt to work openly and to share the knowledge and skills that I have gained over the last decade.

 If you are a learning technologist, instructional designer, learning designer, lecturer or teacher then hopefully some of the research, ideas, and examples shared here will be of use to you.